This post may contain affiliate links. Please read our disclosure policy.

 5. Corn Salad: A light and refreshing side with sweet corn, lime, and cilantro.

-6. Coleslaw: The crunch of coleslaw adds a nice texture contrast to the soft enchiladas.
+6. Coleslaw: The crunch of coleslaw adds a nice texture contrast — make it with Southern Coleslaw Recipe.

 7. Queso Dip: For the cheese lovers, serve up some warm queso dip on the side.

-8. Sour Cream: A dollop of sour cream on top of the enchiladas adds a nice tang.
+8. Sour Cream: A dollop on top of the enchiladas adds a nice tang.

-9. Tortilla Chips: Perfect for scooping up any extra chili gravy left on your plate.
+9. Tortilla Chips: Perfect for scooping up extra chili gravy — pair with Collard Green Dip + Lemon Pepper Garlic Tortilla Chips.

 10. Churros: Finish the meal with a sweet treat—crispy, cinnamon-sugar churros.